stewi1014/clod/libclod/README.md

 ### [nbt.h](./include/nbt.h)

+Very *very* fast NBT parsing library: ~5µs/chunk to traverse all chunk data in a world.
-NBT parsing library that does not offer any intermediate representation of NBT data.
+It does not offer any intermediate representation of NBT data.

 Methods operate directly on the serialised data, which makes it fast as all get-out for parsing and making changes to serialised data.
-However some use cases do not need changes to be serialised, and can benifit from storing changes in an intermediate data format - this library is not for those use cases.
+However some use cases do not need changes to be serialised, and can benefit from storing changes in an intermediate data format - this library is not for those use cases.
+For example, changing the name of a tag 100 times (with different lengths) means all data serialised after it needs to be moved 100 times, wheras staging those changes in a char* only requires setting a pointer 100 times.

 This approach also comes with an ergonomic downside;
-Nuances of the NBT format are not abstracted away by this library, and using it can be verbose.
+It's quite low-level - nuances of the NBT format are not abstracted away by this library, not really.
 So, if you're going to use it, make sure you're aware of how the NBT format works and note that even if you know how the NBT format works, this library will still be a pain to use.